LoTimmy/mybook/vmware/guide.md

 List all of the CPUs on this host.
 shell> esxcli hardware cpu list

+List all of the PCI devices on this host. shell> esxcli hardware pci list

 Get information about memory.
 shell> esxcli hardware memory get

+Get information about the platform shell> esxcli hardware platform get

 shell> esxcli system hostname get